Connect the Identity Router to the Cloud Administration ConsoleConnect the Identity Router to the Cloud Administration Console

 Follow the instructions presented.
 If an error occurs that you are unable to resolve, contact Customer Support.
 A confirmation message appears when the identity router is connected to the Cloud Administration Console.

 If an SSL proxy is in the network path between the identity router and the Cloud Authentication Service and the identity router does not recognize the SSL proxy certificate, you are prompted to accept or reject the certificate.
 Rejection causes the connection to fail.
 If failure occurs, you might have to remove or update the SSL proxy that is presenting the untrusted certificate.
 If the certificate has expired, the connection fails and a message indicates the certificate is invalid.

 The message "Certificate trust overrides are configured for this identity router" indicates that a non-SecurID (SSL proxy) certificate is configured for the identity router.
 Be aware that the owner of the configured certificate can read the encrypted traffic between the identity router and the Cloud Authentication Service.

 Sign into the

 Cloud Administration Console to check the status of the identity router (Platform > Identity Routers).

-When the identity router is connected to the Cloud Administration Console, the status reads Active.
+When the identity router is connected to the Cloud Administration Console, the status reads Starting until the identity router is Active.